RuxandraCojocaru/Website-made-with-Flask-and-SQLite/README.md

 + <strong>Bootstrap: </strong> The site is responsive due to the use of Bootstrap classes.
 + <strong>SQLite: </strong> Data introduced by users remains stacked in a database, to be accessed once again when the session restarts.
 + <strong>smtplib: </strong> In order to send messages of to-be-owners to the people who are putting the cats towards adoption, real email messages will be sent at the address given in the forms, using the library smtplib.

+## How it works:
+# main.py
+This is the file that sets the site in motion.
+I started by creating the Flask, Bootstrap and SQLAlchemy objects.
+Using FlaskForm, I created classes that will constitute my AddForm, AdoptionForm and the Filter, which will give shape to the forms on the site.
+I also created a table object named Pisica, whih will hold my cats for me in the database.

+Using @app.route I tell Flask what routes can be followed on my website.
+A route like '/search' will redirect the user to the template search.html.
+At the beginning, however, the site will start at its home root, which makes use of the index.html.

+# index html
+This is the main page.
+The header and footer are included as templates, while the rest of the html structure is hardcoded.
+This page consists of a title, buttons towards the 'Adopta' and "Adauga" buttons and a